Best French Onion Dip: Our Updated Ranking

 Good & Gather Classic Onion Dip

 Target’s Good & Gather Classic Onion Dip blew us away.
-It was easily the best french onion dip we tried.
+It was easily one of the best French onion dip options we tried.
+Honestly, it is one of the best dips we’ve had in general.
 This tastes homemade in the best way possible.
 It’s super thick and creamy, and tastes more like cream cheese than sour cream, which is heavenly.
 Onion flavor and onion pieces are prominent throughout.
 You could put this out at a party and people would think you made it and that you’re an amazing cook.
 Take advantage of that!
+Lie to your friends and family! —Jordan Myrick

 Credit: Liv Averett / Target